ankurk91/laravel-bundler/wiki/browserslist.md

 ## Browserslist

-[Browserslist](https://github.com/browserslist/browserslist) allows us to share browsers target with various build tools, for example babel, PostCSS, Auto-prefixer etc.
+[Browserslist](https://github.com/browserslist/browserslist) allows us to share browsers target with various build tools, for example Babel, PostCSS, Auto-prefixer etc.

 The simplest way is to create a `.browserslistrc` file on your project root and define supported browsers there.